What does a good friendship look like?

-So how do we help?
+So how do we help our girls with friendships?

 As parents, it's our job to explain the importance of being a good friend and what a strong, positive friendship looks and feels like.
 On the flip side, teaching our daughters how to recognise a toxic friendship and how to end that friendship is also a vital life skill.

 It's worth remembering that making friends and being a good friend is a big learning curve for kids (and adults!).
 Sometimes our kids will make bad choices.
 Sometimes our kids will behave badly themselves.
 But if we keep having these conversations, that's the key to making the right decisions.

 What does a good friend look and feel like?